 Learn to Play Hockey with KC

-The Knights of Columbus (KC) Hockey Club is built around developing players in an environment where young athletes learn to play the game while learning to love it at the same time.
+The KC Hockey Club is built around developing players in an environment where young athletes learn to play the game while learning to love it at the same time.

-The KC Initiation (also known as ‘TimBits’) Hockey program is intended for young players starting out in the game aged 4, 5 or 6 (as of Dec.
+The beginner hockey program (also known as TimBits or Initiation hockey) is intended for young players starting out in the game aged 4, 5 or 6 (as of Dec.
 31).
-The program is designed to help young players learn the game, develop their skills, and have a lot of fun while they are at it!
+The program will help young players learn the game, develop their skills, and have a lot of fun making great friends while they are at it!

 Why choose KC?